 Actively pursue opportunities that allow for the preservation of natural systems, critical landscapes, and other environmental assets.

 Work with other jurisdictions to establish and protect open space and habitat corridors with linkages to regionally significant open spaces and areas of diverse habitat.

+Pursue opportunities to improve parks and trails administration and planning.

 Operation and Maintenance Policies: